 Incoming exchange students

-The Program Office administrates the exchange program and assists students and their coordinators before, throughout and after the exchange period.
+The Education Office administrates the exchange program and assists students and their coordinators before, throughout and after the exchange period.

 Here you will find useful information about studying at SSE and living in Stockholm.